theogiraudet/Bookshelf/docs/modules/link.md

   **State**: The entity is moved such as it mirrors the relative position and rotation of the parent entity.
 ```

-*Make armor stands mirror your position and rotation along a plane:*
+*Example: Make armor stands mirror your position and rotation along a plane:*

 ```mcfunction
 # Once